Undergraduate Program

 Academic Advising and Planning

 New incoming undergraduate students, transfer students, and current students meet with the Food Science Undergraduate Academic Advisor, Patrick Tiffany, each semester to create their academic plan to register for their classes.
-Students are also assigned a faculty mentor within the Department of Food Science with whom students the students will meet at least once per semester to discuss bigger picture topics such as research, graduate school, industry trends, etc.
+Students are also assigned a faculty mentor within the Department of Food Science with whom students can meet at least once per semester to discuss bigger picture topics such as research, graduate school, industry trends, etc.

 Undergraduate students must complete the required math and science courses in the Food Science curriculum during freshman and sophomore years with an overall math and science GPA ≥ 2.50 to be eligible for enrollment in upper division courses in the Food Science major in the Department of Food Science.